chriseldredge/Klondike/README.md

 * Make sure `Maximum Worker Processes` is set to `1`
 * Make sure `Disable Overlapped Recycle` is set to `true`

+## Authentication and Role-Based Security

+Klondike supports external authentication providers such as Windows (Active Directory), basic auth and NTLM.
+These are configured in IIS Manager and other tools.

+Disable anonymous authentication to require authentication even for read access to Klondike.

+In addition to standard authentication, Klondike supports authentication by using the `X-NuGet-ApiKey` HTTP Request header to be compatible with NuGet clients that push and delete packages.

+### Local Administrator

+Browsing or accessing the Klondike app from a local network interface on the same machine will implicitly grant access as `LocalAdministrator`.
+This account is allowed to create additional users, push and delete packages.

+You can disable this behavior by editing `handleLocalRequestsAsAdmin` in [Settings.config](src/Klondike.WebHost/Settings.config).

+### Mapping Active Directory Roles to Klondike

+Edit the `roleMappings` section in [Web.config](src/Klondike.WebHost/Web.config) to grant Klondike roles for user administration and package management to existing roles in your external security provider (such as Active Directory).

+### Creating Users and Passwords

+Any user who has the AccountAdministrator role may create, delete and modify accounts and API keys.
+This includes the LocalAdministrator account.

+To access this feature, browse to Klondike and select `Admin` in the top navigation, then `Manage Accounts`.

 ## Self-Hosted Klondike

 The binary release also includes Klondike.SelfHost.exe in the bin directory.